 diamond icon The brusqueness of Lady Catherine’s arrival and entrance in the Bennet’s sitting room is matched by the conciseness of Austen’s sentence structure.
 The brusqueness of her actions will soon be reflected in her dialogue with Elizabeth.
 Andrew Davies captures this abrupt quality in Lady C’s opening lines and then adds an extra note of rudeness as she twice cuts off Mrs Bennet's comments mid-sentence.internal link from note-1005

-diamond icon Jane Austen expresses Elizabeth’s thought to herself as ‘she said’ – but it is clear that this is the character’s internal monologue In other parts of the novel internal dialogue is expressed by Austen as 'thought Elizabeth'. internal link from note-1010or said to herself internal link from note-1010
+diamond icon Jane Austen expresses Elizabeth’s thought to herself as ‘she said’ – but it is clear that this is the character’s internal monologue In other parts of the novel internal dialogue is expressed by Austen as 'thought Elizabeth' internal link from note-1010 or said to herself. internal link from note-1010

 diamond icon Throwing her own words back in her face is another ploy that Elizabeth uses to strike back at Lady Catherine’s rudeness.
 Here – she returns the word ‘frankness’ that Lady Catherine has claimed is one of her strong points with the implication that frankness is only another word for extreme offensiveness – something Elizabeth does not herself possess.
 She manages to operate within the politeness code and use this as a reason for not denying the rumour about her and Darcy.
 As part of making the dialogue shorter for the screen, Davies chooses to omit this detail - her ladyship neither claims to be frank nor does Elizabeth have this as ammunition to fire back at her.internal link from note-1025